aerogear/charmil/README.md

 ### Charmil Command Registry

 Charmil command registry lets you provide external index of the command line tools that can be installed dynamically and embeeded into your host CLI.
-Developers can create CLI profiles to install multiple individual CLi's at the same time and keep them updated with various backends like Kubernetes/OpenShift etc.
+Developers can create CLI profiles to install multiple individual CLI's at the same time and keep them updated with various backends like Kubernetes/OpenShift etc.

 > Under Construction